AndyWright360/Quest_Board/README.md

 - **Helper Text:** Included helper text to clearly communicate character count requirements, aiding users in understanding input expectations.

 - **Pattern Recognition:** Implemented pattern recognition on input fields to ensure the submission of correct data.
 Notifying users if invalid characters are entered and guiding them to input valid information.

+- **Confirm Password:** Added to improve the sign-up user experience and prevent unintentional spelling errors when creating a user profile.

 - **Convenient Navigation:** Included links to the login/sign up page on both pages, ensuring easy navigation between pages and enhancing the user experience.